Engage in student research and you can:

 Food and beverage expenses of any kind and gift certificate/gift card purchases are NOT permissable from OSR funding.
-No MTurk payments may be paid for out of OSR funding.

 Undergraduate Research Assistantships (URA)

 URAs offer highly motivated undergraduate students the opportunity to work closely with a Faculty mentor on the Faculty member's research, scholarship, or creative activity.
 The Faculty member, in consultation with an interested undergraduate student at Appalachian State University, is encouraged to apply for an Undergraduate Research Assistantship.